gurbyz/power-wheel-card/info.md

 * Has different views for showing power values, showing energy values and showing costs/savings: the *power view*, the *energy view* resp. the *money view*.
   The initial view can be set.
 Click the unit to switch between views.
+* BETA: Has support for a fourth value in 'the wheel': battery.
+In *power view* only.
+    > **What does BETA for battery support mean**: expect issues!
+There are known and unknown issues to be solved.
+The values and arrows don't show correctly all the time.
+The layout isn't even worked on yet.
+It's just the same layout as before and the battery icon(s) have been placed (split up) in available space for now.

 * Has options for a different card title per view.
 * Can auto-toggle between views.
   Click the recycle icon to turn on or off the auto-toggle.